 For specific calculations for your particular situation, Moneysense created a nifty spreadsheet that will help you with rebalancing your portfolio.

 In a nutshell, asset allocation is important.
 How important?
 Studies show that it can account for up to 90% of lifetime portfolio returns (compared to market timing and stock selection).
-If you are squeamish about your portfolio value jumping up and down from one year to the next, then holding a healthy dose of bonds will help alleviate some of the moodiness of the market.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+If you are squeamish about your portfolio value jumping up and down from one year to the next, then holding a healthy dose of bonds will help alleviate some of the moodiness of the market.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).